ms2data/ms2-quick-start/README.md

 # Explore your Semantic Model

-Now that you've published your semantic model to the MS2 platform, let's explore and extend it — using Malloy's **Publisher + Explorer** no-code interface.
+Now that you've published your semantic model to the MS2 platform, it's time to explore and extend it using Malloy's **Publisher + Explorer** no-code interface.

 This is where your work as a data modeler becomes a launchpad for analysts, product managers, and other data consumers to ask meaningful questions — without writing a single line of SQL.